 For information about baptisms and weddings in St Mary’s please check the pages on this website or contact the Rector for more information.

 We organise a number of events both because we enjoy them and to raise funds for our church.
-We are known for our annual “Spud Bash” and Christmas Tree or Christmas Wreath Festival and always look forward to our annual Flower Festival.
+We are known for our annual “Spud Bash” and a festival with a Christmas theme at the beginning of December.
+We always look forward to our annual Flower Festival.

 The views from our Churchyard, especially on a sunny day are absolutely stunning.